murfffi/zebra4j/README.md

 Requirements:
 - Java 8+ JDK with its java executable on the PATH

-To install, check out the code and then run:
+To install, clone the repository and then run:

 ```bash
 ./mvnw install